 Plan of Study

-There are two tracks for the Master of Music Therapy program.
+There are three tracks for the Master of Music Therapy program.
 The first is for individuals who hold a bachelor’s degree in music therapy, they follow the master of music therapy track.
 The second track is for individuals that hold a bachelor’s degree in music, they follow the Equivalency Plus Master of Music Therapy track.
 The third for individuals that hold a bachelor’s degree that is not in music, but have a strong music background.

 Admission to MMT